oasis-tcs/odata-specs/odata-protocol/11 Data Service Requests.md

-matching the request after applying any [`$filter`](#SystemQueryOptionfilter) or [`$search`](#SystemQueryOptionsearch) system query options, formatted as a simple primitive integer value with media type `text/plain`.
+matching the request after applying any [`$filter`](#SystemQueryOptionfilter) or [`$search`](#SystemQueryOptionsearch) system query options, formatted as a simple primitive integer value with media type `text/plain` without `charset` parameter, and the response body consisting only of octets `0x30` to `0x39`.

 Clients SHOULD NOT combine the system query options [`$top`](#SystemQueryOptiontop), [`$skip`](#SystemQueryOptionskip), [`$orderby`](#SystemQueryOptionorderby),